Perez homers as Royals beat Twins, clinch rare series win

 Lance Lynn (7-8) took the loss, giving up three runs on three hits in five innings but also tying his career high with six walks.
 Lynn moved into the American League lead in walks with 61.

-Mauer lined the second pitch of the game into the alley in left-center for his 14th double of the season and moving past Puckett.
+Mauer lined the second pitch of the game into the alley in left-center for his 14th double of the season to move past Puckett.
 He scored two pitches later on a single to right by Eddie Rosario.

 The Royals took advantage of Lynn’s wildness to make it 3-1 in the third, loading the bases with three walks.
 Lucas Duda then lined a two-out single to left to drive in Alcides Escobar.

-Note: EditorsNote: Name fix in 3rd graf